hasan-ne/OpenMC-GUI/README.md

 - Source and Energy Distributions
 - Tallies
 - Simulation settings

-…and run simulations directly from the interface.
+and run simulations directly from the interface.

 ---

 ## ✨ Features

 ### Material Builder
-- Create and edit materials with atomic densities and isotopic compositions.
+- Create  materials with atomic densities and isotopic compositions.
+- Can export xml file directly for openmc.
+- Also can generate a python file named **materials.py**.
+Using this user can easily change the parameters in future if he wants.

 ### Geometry Builder
 - Define cells, surfaces, and spatial relationships.